-African Strategies for Health (ASH) is a five-year contract, funded by the United States Agency for International Development (USAID).
-ASH works to improve the health status of populations across Africa by identifying and advocating for best practices, enhancing technical capacity, and engaging African regional institutions to address health issues in a sustainable manner.
-ASH provides USAID and other development partners with information on trends and developments in the continent to enhance decision-making regarding investments in health.
+African Strategies for Health (ASH) works to improve the health of populations across Africa by identifying and advocating for best practices, enhancing technical capacity, and engaging African regional institutions to sustainably address health issues.
+The five-year project, funded by the US Agency for International Development (USAID) and implemented by MSH, provides development partners with information on trends and developments in order to enhance decision-making regarding health investments in Africa.

 ASH’s key technical areas of expertise include maternal, newborn, and child health; infectious diseases; health systems strengthening; monitoring and evaluation; and communications and advocacy.
 The ASH Project supports USAID's Africa Bureau, USAID regional missions, and select regional institutions by generating evidence that improves understanding of constraints and opportunities for accelerating progress toward ending preventable maternal and child mortality.